 From time to time, at the discretion of management and in accordance with the Corporation's Offering Memorandum, the company may pay referral fees to the manager, FAMC, for (a) raising investment capital in the form of shares and/or borrowings and (b) providing mortgages and other MIC-qualified assets for the Corporation to invest in.
-The Corporation waived the referral fee to FAMC from mid-July 2011 to the date of these financial statements.
+The Corporation paid FAMC for external Exempt Market Dealers \$41,859.16 (2015 - \$19,308).